DataCanvasIO/TSBenchmark/README.md

 [中文](README_zh_CN.md)

 ## What is TSBenchmark
-Tsbenchmark is a distributed benchmark framework for time series forecasting (time series forecast) automatic machine learning (automl) algorithm.
+TSBenchmark is a distributed benchmark framework specified for time series forecasting tasks using automated machine learning (AutoML) algorithms.

 ## Overview
-Tsbenchmark supports both the time series feature and the automl feature.
-The time series prediction algorithm supports univariate prediction, multivariate prediction, and covariate benchmark.
+TSBenchmark supports both time series and AutoML characteristics.

+As for time series forecasting, it supports univariate forecasting, multivariate forecasting, as well as covariate benchmark.
-During operation, it supports the collection of optimal parameter combinations, providing support for the analysis of the automl framework.
+During operation, it collects the information of optimal parameter combinations, performance indicators and other key parameters, supporting the analysis and evaluation of the AutoML framework.

-The framework supports distributed operation mode and has efficient running scoring efficiency.
-The framework integrates the lightweight distributed scheduling framework in hypernets and can be run in Python or CONDA environments.
+This benchmark framework supports distributed operation mode and shows high scores in efficiency ranking.
+It integrates the lightweight distributed scheduling framework in hypernets and can be executed in both Python and CONDA virtual environments.
-It is recommended to use CONDA as the environment management to support the environment isolation of different timing algorithms.
+For the purpose of environment isolation, it is recommended to use CONDA as the environment manager to support different algorithms.

 ## Installation

 ### Pip

-Basically, use the following 'pip' command to install tsbenchmark:
+Basically, use 'pip' command to install tsbenchmark:
 ```bash
 pip install tsbechmark
 ```

 ## Examples

-### Develop your player.
+### Define your player.
-  - tsbenchmark.yaml Benchmark global configuration
+  - tsbenchmark.yaml:  the global Benchmark configuration
   - players
-    - am_navie_player: Algorithm specific directory.
+    - am_navie_player: the specific algorithm directory.
-    - exec.py: Required, Algorithm code to be tested.
+    - exec.py: (Required), the algorithm to be tested.
-    - player.yaml: Required, metadata settings of algorithm.
+    - player.yaml: (Required), metadata settings of the algorithm.

 ### [tsbenchmark.yaml](tsbenchmark/tests/benchmark.template.yaml) and [Examples](tsbenchmark/tests/benchmark_example_remote.yaml).

 ### exec.py

-Integrate the running code of the algorithm to be scored: obtain the task, train the model, predict and feed back the prediction results through the API interface.
+Integrate the forecasting tasks for evaluation through API interface, including task reading, model training, prediction and evaluation.

 ```python
 import tsbenchmark as tsb